CaseyLeab1/Code_Projects/README.md

 # Introduction
-This is a python program that takes a list of files available within an AWS s3 bucket and transforms the web traffic data within each CSV files so that aggregates and returns the data to 1 new CSV file containing each user, the website visited, and how many times that user visited that website path
+This is a python program that takes a list of files available at a AWS s3 url and transforms the web traffic data within each CSV file so that it aggregates and returns the data to 1 new CSV file containing each user, the website path visited, and how many times that user visited that website path

 # Getting Started